mycred/myCRED/readme.txt

 * Set a limit to the maximum number of times each hook can give out points to your user.
 * Badges will use the log’s data to determine which user has earned a badge.
-* Add-ons such as “Sell Content” use the log to keep track of users who have purchased posts from your website.
+* Add-ons such as â€œSell Contentâ€ use the log to keep track of users who have purchased posts from your website.
 * Add-ons use the log to make sure that a user does not gain repetitive points for the same interaction within a given time frame.

 = BUILT-IN ADD-ONS =

-myCred is much more than just a point management system – The plugin comes with several [built-in add-ons](https://www.mycred.me/add-ons/) that enable you to perform complex tasks such as transfer or buy points for real money, allow payments in stores, etc.
+myCred is much more than just a point management system - The plugin comes with several [built-in add-ons](https://www.mycred.me/add-ons/) that enable you to perform complex tasks such as transfer or buy points for real money, allow payments in stores, etc.

 **- Badges:** Award your users badges based on their points history.
 **- buyCred:** Let your users buy points in exchange for real money.